ibm-cloud-docs/cis/cis-cli-plugin.md

         - `description` : The description of your load balancer.
         - `ttl`: Time to live (TTL) of the DNS entry for the IP address returned by this load balancer.
         - `region_pools` : A mapping of region and country codes to a list of pool IDs (ordered by their failover priority) for the region.
-        - `proxied` : Control whether or not traffic should flow through the security and performance functions on CIS.
+        - `proxied` : Control whether traffic should flow through the security and performance functions on CIS.
         - `enabled` : Whether to enable (the default) this load balancer.
         - `session_affinity` : Ensures that a user's requests are consistently directed to the same backend server during a session.
 Valid values are `cookie` and `none`.
         - `session_affinity_ttl` : Time, in seconds, until this load balancers session affinity cookie expires after being created.
 Valid value is between `[1800, 604800]`.
 The default value is `82800`.